aiven/devportal/docs/products/postgresql/troubleshooting/troubleshooting-connection-pooling.rst

   .. warning::

     This mode breaks a few session-based features of PostgreSQL.
 Use it only when the application cooperates without using the features that break.
-For imcompatible features, see `PostgreSQL feature map for pooling modes <https://www.pgbouncer.org/features>`_.
+For incompatible features, see `PostgreSQL feature map for pooling modes <https://www.pgbouncer.org/features>`_.

 Statement pooling
   This is the most restrictive method, which disallows multi-statement transactions.
 This is meant to enforce the ``autocommit`` mode on the client and is mostly targeted at PL/Proxy.